seaone/explicit-architecture-next.js-example/README.md

 - **Dependency Rule**: Dependencies flow inward, with the core layer being independent of external systems.
 - **Testability**: The architecture promotes testability by isolating business logic from infrastructure and UI concerns.

-If you need further clarification, consider exploring the `README.md` file or the official [Next.js documentation](https://nextjs.org/docs).

 ## Getting Started

 First, run the development server: